Agent Orange Day - August 19th 2023

-On behalf of the Vietnam Veterans of America Chapter 126 in New York City, we hope you are safe, well, and looking forward to a great post-pandemic summer.
+On behalf of the Vietnam Veterans of America Chapter 126 in New York City, we hope you are safe, well, and enjoying a great summer.

-We are requesting your participation in an important remembrance event that we hope will heighten the awareness efforts regarding Agent Orange and other seriously deadly toxins used by our military and will save lives in the future.
+We are requesting your participation in an important remembrance event that we hope will heighten the awareness efforts regarding Agent Orange's seriously deadly toxin exposure that was used by our military during the Vietnam War

-On August 10th, from 6 pm to 8 pm, the Vietnam Veterans of America Chapter 126 will sponsor the first-ever New York City Agent Orange Day event at the Vietnam Veterans Plaza in lower Manhattan.
+On August 19th, from 6 pm to 8 pm, the Vietnam Veterans of America Chapter 126 will sponsor the third New York City Agent Orange Remembrance and Awareness Day event at the Vietnam Veterans Plaza in lower Manhattan.

-Those who died in combat in the Vietnam War have their names engraved on the Vietnam Veterans Memorial in Washington DC and are forever memorialized.
-However, almost five times that number, the 320,000 who died from Agent Orange illnesses after they came home from Vietnam do not have a monument with their names on it.
-Maybe someday that will change.
+The 58,479 who died in combat in the Vietnam War have their names engraved on the Vietnam Veterans Memorial in Washington DC and are forever memorialized.
+However, almost eight times that number, the 400,000 who died from Agent Orange illnesses after they came home from Vietnam do not have a monument in New York City.

 Your participation is simple and straightforward.
-Come to the event.
-We will provide you with a candle for you to light and place at the monument.
-If you choose, you may tell us a little about him and how much you love or miss him.
-If for any reason you can not come to the event in person, send us his name for inclusion into the program and VVA126 will light the candle to honor him for you.
+Come to the event and honor those we lost or are afflicted with Agent Orange caused illnesses.
+If you have a loved one who is suffering or has passed because of Agent Orange give us their name and we will read out their name and light a candle for them at the dedication ceremony.
+If for any reason you can not come to the event in person, send us their name for inclusion into the program and we will read their name to honor him for you.

 The goal of the Agent Orange Day event is threefold.

-First, we will honor and remember those who have died or are suffering from Agent Orange-related or Burn Pit-related illnesses with the candle lighting ceremony.
+First, we will honor and remember those who have died or are suffering from Agent Orange-related illnesses with the special candle lighting ceremony.

-Next, to comfort, support, and assist, those who suffering or have lost a husband, father, grandfather, relative, or friend to the illnesses they developed from Agent Orange or Burn Pit exposure.
-We are here to help them find some peace from their grief and sorrow
+Next, to comfort, support, and assist, those who suffering or have lost a husband, child, father, grandfather, relative, or friend to the illnesses they developed from Agent Orange.
+We are here to help them find some peace from their grief and sorrow.

-The average person does not know what Agent Orange or Burn Pits and Airborne Hazard are.
+The average person does not know what Agent Orange is.
 After the Vietnam War, it took our government years to recognize that there was a link between Agent Orange and its devastating health effects on our soldiers.
 And now with an increasing number of service members returning home from the Middle East citing illnesses, we can’t make that same tragic mistake again by failing to identify the devastating health effects associated with Burn Pits and other Airborne Hazards.

-The public and our leaders must know that the Agent Orange and Burn Pit issues must be brought back to the public's attention, and more research must be done to combat these illnesses before they claim more veteran’s lives.
+Lastly, the public and our leaders must know that the Agent Orange, Burn Pits, and other toxic Airborne Hazzard issues must be brought back to the public's attention More serious research must be done to combat these illnesses before they claim more veteran’s lives.
 We need to make sure that toxic chemicals and the use of burn pits will never be used by our military ever again.

 Please respond as soon as possible.
 We need and look forward to your participation.